MXchuck/mxMinecraft_paper_2022/README.md

 Multiplayer Server for the mxMinecraft Club

 ## Version 1.18 - Caves and Cliffs: Part II
-mxMinecraft runs Mojang v1.18 Vanilla Minecraft Server on minecraft.mxschool.edu server.
+mxMinecraft runs Mojang v1.18 Vanilla Minecraft Server, released on 30 November 2021.
 1.18 completely overhauls Overworld generation, with larger caves, taller mountains, new cave biomes, and flooded caves.

-Server Started on ___ December 2021
+Server Started on ___ December 2021 <br />
+Server URL: minecraft.mxschool.edu

+## How to join
+Contact one of our team captains below and ask for the link.
+You'll be asked to fill out a short survey with your Minecraft username and join our Discord server.
+All users must be students in good standing with verified accounts.

+## Server Rules
+- Join the Discord
+- Fill out the survey
+- As stated in the handbook, this virtual minecraft world is a place on campus.
+All school rules and norms apply.

 ## About Us
 mxMinecraft Club is a team of enthusiastic and creative Minecrafters led by: